Minimalist-dev/receptive/README.md

 # receptivo

 This is a package developed to save work, time, resources on unit tests.
 Returning a response of two, the one expected or the result or fill value, which has been passed if the condition is not met.
+In its simplest functionality.

 ```js
 const receptive = require('receptive')